Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 ## Switch on &frasl; off all feature flags at once

-The Entwicklermodus (Development mode) of the engine room allows to switch on &frasl; off all feature flags at once (see also [Switch on &frasl; off single feature flags](#switch-on-⁄-off-single-feature-flags)).
+The development mode of the engine room allows to switch on &frasl; off all feature flags at once (see also [Switch on &frasl; off single feature flags](#switch-on-⁄-off-single-feature-flags)).
 For example, you can enable special caching functions of the *Core1 Platform*.
 Additionally, you can disable module-specific features such as the import of orders and event manager features.
 This procedure allows you to quickly switch on and off all feature tags, for example, if you previously locked an account with multiple feature tags.